olumpiaalexopoulou/DownloadManager/Documents/RemainingTasks.md

-- New file for checkpoint

 - Add comments

+- Save directory

-- Add all file to a single one to export .exe
+- Add all files to a single one to export .exe

 - na katebazei tragoudi me bash thn hmeromhnia thn twrinh